DemomanApp/DemoMan/readme.md

 DemoMan extracts lots of information about your demos, and makes them easily searchable.
 It also helps you organize your demos, and allows you to manage bookmarks.

+# 📥 Installation

+Head over to the [latest release](https://github.com/DemomanApp/DemoMan/releases/latest) and download the correct installer for your operating system.

 # ✨ Features

 - Display/edit bookmarks